Magdalene-Chalice of the Far Shore of The Sky-Veil

 Mary Magdalene

-Emerging from the Hebrew world, we have—Magdalene.
-A woman not draped in myth, but veiled in sorrow, breathless with love.
-She stood where gods could not tread: at the foot of the cross and before the mouth of the tomb, where love and death had met.
+Emerging from the Hebrew world of divine revelation, pointing to the world beyond the veil pagans could not pierce, we have—Magdalene.
+A woman not draped in myth, but veiled in tears of repentance, radiating love.
+She stood where pagan goddesses could not tread: at the foot of the cross and before the mouth of the tomb, where love and death had met.

 She did not carry weapons.
 She did not wear a crown.
 She did not command hearts.
-She simply searched.
+She simply sat at the Master’s feet and anointed him with perfumed oils.

-And because she searched, she ‘saw’ with the inceptual mind of Aletheia.
-Magdalene ‘saw’ Christ for who he was by his side during his ministry, listening at his feet, weeping at the foot of his cross, and hearing him speak her name at his tomb.
+And because of her contrition, she ‘saw’ with the inceptual mind of Aletheia—truth revealed, not deduced.
+Magdalene ‘saw’ Christ for who he was as she journeyed by his side during his ministry, listened at his feet, wept at the foot of his cross, and heard him speak her name at his tomb.
 Where the harbingers only heralded, she crossed over.
-On our earthly sojourn as pilgrims hoping to cross over with Magdalene, we ‘experience the experience’ of the heralds, Athena, Hera, and Aphrodite.
+On our earthly sojourn as pilgrims hoping to cross over with Magdalene, we experience the enchantment of the heralds, Athena, Hera, and Aphrodite as they alert us to the world beyond the veil.

 Magdalene Fulfilled

-If Athena is the light of the mind as the ‘experience of the experience’ in the world, Magdalene is the light of recognition.
+If Athena is the shimmering enchantment of the light of the mind in the world, Magdalene is the light of recognition.

-If, in the same way, Hera is the presence of majesty, Magdalene is the presence of love enthroned.
+If Hera is the shimmering enchantment of majesty, Magdalene is the presence of love enthroned.

-Similarly, if Aphrodite is the longing for divine love and beauty, Magdalene is the encounter with love fulfilled.
+If Aphrodite is the shimmering enchantment of divine love and beauty, Magdalene is the encounter with love fulfilled.

 Enjoy “The Second Wind” with Mary Magdalene.
 Lyrics ©Walter Emerson Adams.
 Music and vocals by Suno (©Walter Emerson Adams).
 Purchase the album, The House of New Bethany here.